 Simple routing policy

 Most basic routing types are where a record can be associated with one or more IP addresses.

 Weighted routing policy

 Route traffic to multiple resources in specified proportions when the traffic must be split between the resources based on some mentioned weights.

 If the user has resources in multiple AWS regions, the latency routing policy routes traffic to the region that provides the best latency.

 Defines a record to be primary and a different record to be secondary.
 The failover routing policy sends all traffic to the server set as primary as long as that server is healthy.
 If health checks determine it’s failing, traffic will be diverted to a designated secondary or backup resource.

 Used if resources have to be available for the majority of the time

-AWS Route 53 can be integrated with other AWS services such as Cloud Front, ELB, S3, etc. ELB integration helps in better load balancing.
+AWS service integration AWS Route 53 can be integrated with other AWS services such as Cloud Front, ELB, S3, etc. ELB integration helps in better load balancing.
 Other benefits associated with integration are routing traffic easily to static websites hosted on S3 and generating custom domains for Cloud Front URLs.

-Route 53 automatically handles large volume queries without the user’s interaction.
+Scalable Route 53 automatically handles large volume queries without the user’s interaction.

 Geographical DNS It helps the user to balance the load across different endpoints based on the geographic location of end users from which the request originates.

-Through Integration with AWS Identity and Access Management (IAM), there is complete control over every user within the AWS account by granting them unique credentials and permissions.
+Secure Through Integration with AWS Identity and Access Management (IAM), there is complete control over every user within the AWS account by granting them unique credentials and permissions.

 Why Should you Consider Migrating to AWS Route 53?

-- As a pay-as-you-go service, the user will be charged for the number of hosted zones they create and the number of requests routed.
+As a pay-as-you-go service, the user will be charged for the number of hosted zones they create and the number of requests routed.

-- Compatible with IPv6.
+Compatible with IPv6.

-- Able to route Internet traffic for domains registered with another domain registrar.
+Able to route Internet traffic for domains registered with another domain registrar.

-- It has APIs that help easily create and manage user domain DNS records.
+It has APIs that help easily create and manage user domain DNS records.

-- Able to handle large query volumes through autoscaling.
+Able to handle large query volumes through autoscaling.

 Intelligent traffic routing based proximity, the health of endpoints, and latency.

-- Route 53’s servers are distributed all over the world.
+Route 53’s servers are distributed all over the world.

-- Has a simple web-services interface that helps users get started in much less time.
+Has a simple web-services interface that helps users get started in much less time.

-- AWS Route 53 is a reliable and cost-effective Domain Name Web Service.
+AWS Route 53 is a reliable and cost-effective Domain Name Web Service.

-- It handles domain registration and provides worldwide distributed DNS service.
+Ithandles domain registration and provides worldwide distributed DNS service.

-- Route 53 helps to route traffic based on multiple criteria, such as endpoint health, geographic location, and latency.
+Route 53 helps to route traffic based on multiple criteria, such as endpoint health, geographic location, and latency.

-- Main functions include DNS management, Monitoring, and Traffic management.
+Main functions include DNS management, Monitoring, and Traffic management.

-- Routing policies decide how Route 53 responds to queries.
+Routing policies decide how Route 53 responds to queries.

-- Different routing policies associated with Route 53 include simple routing policy, weighted routing policy, latency routing policy, failover routing policy, etc.
+Different routing policies associated with Route 53 include simple routing policy, weighted routing policy, latency routing policy, failover routing policy, etc.